Question 1: How much does it cost to build a small home or an ADU?

 We will depend on you to communicate your design preferences, functional requirements, and budget.
 Your timely response to questions and design submissions will help keep the project on schedule.
 It is also important for you to raise any concerns you have as the project proceeds, so they can be addressed in the earliest stages.
 Working in partnership with us will help ensure the best possible outcome for your project.

-Question 5: Are owner occupants required?
+Question 5: Are owner occupants required in an ADU?

 Not necessarily, however, a local government can require an applicant to be an owner occupant or family member.
 The owner may reside in the primary or accessory structure.
 Local governments can also require the ADU to not be used for short term rentals (terms lesser than 30 days).